 But the tax story continues…

 You must pay yourself a reasonable salary to qualify for the S-election.
 The definition of reasonable is a grey area because the IRS does not provide dollar amounts.
 The general guidance is you should pay yourself however much you would have to pay someone else to do your job for you.
-This example assumes an annual salary of 40,000.
+We are using 40,000 in this example.

 Your 40,000 salary is hit with ordinary income tax and FICA tax (FICA stands for Federal Insurance Contributions Act and is more commonly known as Social Security and Medicare tax).